rydurham/Sentinel/readme.md

 __Important__ There are two PHP packages named "Sentinel".
 This is ```rydurham/sentinel```, not ```cartalyst/sentinel```.
 The key difference is that this package is intended to be an implementation of Sentry v2, whereas Cartalyst released what would have been Sentry v3 under the name ```cartalyst/sentinel```.
 The instructions below are specifically for ```rydurham/sentinel```,  make sure you are using the right package before proceeding.

 If you are looking for a quick way to get up and running with ```cartalyst/sentinel```.
 [I have created a bridge package  that may be helpful](https://github.com/srlabs/centaur).
+If you are starting a new Laravel 5.2 project, I recommend using that package instead of this one.

-__Releases__ There are several versions of this package, each intended for different versions of the laravel framework.
+__Releases__ There are several versions of this package, each intended for different versions of the Laravel framework.

 | Laravel Version  | Sentinel Version  | Packagist Branch |
 |---|---|---|